Three actions

 - -

-- Implementation of e-learning covering measures to improve the organizational environment based on the results of stress checks
+- Implementation of e-learning covering measures to improve the workplace environment based on the results of stress checks

 - -